 Abstract.
 Basin-scale salt flow and the evolution of salt structures in rift basin is mainly driven by sub- and supra-salt faulting and sedimentary loading.
 Crustal extension is often accompanied and followed by thermal subsidence leading to tilting of the graben flanks, which might induce an additional basinward directed driver for salt tectonics.
-We designed a new experimental analogue apparatus capable of integrating the processes of sub-salt graben extension and tilting of the flanks, such that the overlapping effects on the deformation of a viscous substratum and the brittle overburden can be simulated.
+We designed a new experimental analogue apparatus capable of integrating the processes of sub-salt graben extension and tilting of the flanks, such that the

+- 5 overlapping effects on the deformation of a viscous substratum and the brittle overburden can be simulated.
 The presented experimental study was performed to demonstrate the main functionality of the experimental procedure and setup demonstrating the main differences in structural evolution between conditions of pure extension, pure tilting and extension combined with tilting.
 Digital image correlation of top view stereoscopic images was applied to reveal the 3D displacement and strain patterns.
-Results of these experiments suggest that in salt basins affected by sub-salt extension and flank inclination, the salt flow and downward movement of overburden affects the entire flanks of the basin.
+The results of these experiments suggest that in salt basins affected by sub-salt extension and flank inclination, the - 10 salt flow and downward movement of overburden affects the entire flanks of the basin.
 Supra-salt extension occurring close to the graben centre is overprinted by the downward movement, i.e. amount of extension is reduced or extensional faults zones are shortened.
-At the basin margins, thin-skinned extensional faults developed, which resemble fault zones observed on basin flanks offset from the central graben zone, as a result of gravity gliding.
+At the basin margins, thin-skinned extensional faults developed as a result of gravity gliding.
 A comparison with natural examples reveals that such fault zones can also be observed at the margins of many salt-bearing rift basins indicating that gravity gliding played a role in these basins.

-5 1 Introduction
+15 1 Introduction

 Salt layers in sedimentary basins play a key role in the structural and sedimentary evolution.
 As the bulk mechanical behaviour of rock salt on a geological time scale is that of a viscous fluid, it is able to flow in response to an internal pressure gradient and external shear forces (Vendeville and Jackson, 1992; Jackson and Hudec, 2017).
-Salt flow is mainly driven by two factors (Jackson and Hudec, 2017): (1) differential loading due to lateral differences in thickness and density of the suprasalt overburden (e.g. deltaic progradation, minibasin subsidence etc.) can trigger widespread squeezing of the salt and vertical collapse and lateral expansion of the overburden ('gravity spreading'; Schultz-Ela (2001)), and (2) any vertical displacement (e.g. tilting
+Salt flow is mainly driven by two factors (Jackson and Hudec, 2017): (1) differential loading due to lateral differences in thickness and density of the suprasalt overburof the salt layer) that can cause gravitational downward salt flow and, under some circumstances, gravitational collapse of overburden strata ('gravity gliding'; Schultz-Ela (2001)).

+20 den (e.g. deltaic progradation, minibasin subsidence etc.) can trigger widespread squeezing of the salt and vertical collapse and lateral expansion of the overburden ('gravity spreading'; Schultz-Ela (2001)), and (2) any vertical displacement (e.g. tilting